 In those early years, it was not uncommon for P.A.K. to sell religious articles at the steps of a church from the back of his horse-drawn wagon.
 It is just as common today to see Kaufer's representatives at local churches after Sunday masses, or at parish and diocesan special events.

-With bookstores and showrooms in Seattle, Spokane, and San Francisco, and a growing presence on the internet, "Kaufer's" maintains its family roots with a fourth generation of owners and managers.
+With bookstores and showrooms in Seattle and Spokane, and a growing presence on the internet, "Kaufer's" maintains its family roots with a fourth generation of owners and managers.
 Though originally a supplier of Catholic books and supplies, we have expanded to include a wide variety of gifts, religious art, and music among our products, and various Christian denominations among our customers.